 The Birth of the Billingsley Report

-The first thing I want to say is that my ranking system is not “better” than any other computer system in the BCS.
+The first thing I want to say is that my ranking system is not “better” than any other computer system formerly used in the BCS.
 It is certainly unique in its design, and I’m proud to say that it is very widely accepted and praised.
 ESPN used my computer rankings in their “College Football Encyclopedia” listing the results right next to the AP and Coaches Polls as “official” National Champions, but that doesn’t make the system itself any better than many you will find.
-I have tons of respect for my BCS counterparts; Jeff Sagarin, Jeff Anderson, Chris Hester, Wes Colley, Kenneth Massey, and Peter Wolfe who are all light years ahead of my mathematical skills.
+I have tons of respect for my former BCS counterparts; Jeff Sagarin, Jeff Anderson, Chris Hester, Wes Colley, Kenneth Massey, and Peter Wolfe who are all light years ahead of my mathematical skills.
 But my system is not about mathematical algorithms.
 It’s about rules created to compliment a common sense human response to a football game.
 The BCS computer pollsters come from different perspectives, and we all believe strongly in our positions, but we all have a healthy respect for one another.
 I would argue their right to stand up for their position as much as I would my own.
 I’m proud to call them my friends.
 We all have stories to tell, this just happens to be mine.

 I became an avid poll watcher in 1966 and very quickly became disillusioned in the AP and UPI polls.
 At times I wondered if the coaches and sportswriters were even voting in response to the same games I watched, seemingly paying no attention to the strength of an opponent.
 In 1967 I embarked on the path of creating a mathematical formula.
 I was 16 years old.
 My goal was to create a ranking that was unbiased, logical, focused on strength of schedule and was fair to teams in regards to head to head competition.
 Two years later I had a blueprint in hand, the core of which I still use today.
 My first ranking was released in 1970.
 I created what I often refer to as “an improved AP” in the sense my rankings react like human voters, moving teams up and down based on the most recent week’s performance, but does it without the inherent human biases.
 My rankings are unlike any other you will encounter because the formula consists of a series of checks and balances in regards to wins, losses, power ratings, and team rankings.
 I know that sounds like a bunch of mumbo jumbo so along the way I’ll provide some examples to help explain what that means.
 There is one thing for sure, you’ll either agree with my methodology and love the Billingsley Report, or you’ll hate it, there seems to be little room in between.